How to file RTI Karnataka

 - Submit the application

 All civic issues like water problem, garbage, street lights, building permission in cities are under respective corporation (Bangalore – Bruhat Bangalore Mahanagar Palike RTI, Belgaum- Belgaum City Corporation RTI).
 Find the exact address of government department where you wish to send the RTI.
-The official website providesinformation regarding disclosures

-that should be made by the Public Authorities.
 You need to search for the department and the sub-department, after entering these details, you can click on the link to access the information given by these government bodies.

 You can file an RTI application in Karnataka via theForm A

 as suggested by Karnataka Government- which is not mandatory.

 You can neatly type or write in a plain paper in English or Kannada and put all essentials details as mentioned in Form A and submit the application along with the prescribed fee.

 Ensure that all RTI information points to some records.
 If your request is ambiguous or does not point to some information, it has a high chance of getting rejected.